In best ball, simply picking the right players is not realistic strategy. We also need to consider the implications of the no-transaction format.

 Recommendation: Take 5-7

-Analysis: The data shows that too many people are using 8-RB constructions, where the win- and cash-rates fall off.
+Analysis: The data shows that too many people are using 8-RB constructions, where the win and cash rates fall off.
 The rates for 5-, 6-, and 7-RB constructions are very close, with a slight edge to fewer.
 Although the sample size on 5-RB constructions is smallest, it does have the best rates.

-Overall, we’d note that teams which invested in RBs early fared the best in our simulations.
+Overall, we’d note that teams that invested in RBs early fared the best in our simulations.
 That also allows them to expand the number of wideouts they take toward the 7-8 range, as discussed below.

 WIDE RECEIVERS